saattrupdan/saattrupdan.github.io/_posts/2021-05-30-graph-convolutional-neural-networks.md

 As the name suggests, the graph **convolutional** neural networks are related to convolutional neural networks (CNNs).
 This connection turns out to be a bit contrived, but we will get to that later.
-In any case, to make the analogue clear, let's briefly go over how CNNs work.
+In any case, to make the analogue clear, let's briefly go over how CNNs work, and also why they won't work out of the box on graphs.

 The purpose of a CNN, say for image classification, is to learn how to aggregate neighboring pixels.
 For every pixel we would like to train a function